-I believe this animal is a good candidate to be a therapy dog at Doylestown Hospital.
+I have examined this dog and, in my opinion, this dog is a good candidate to be a therapy dog at Doylestown Hospital.
 I have not seen any aggressive or inappropriate behavior in my presence.
 The animal appears to be healthy and free of pain, disabilities and illnesses that can cause unusual behavior that could cause the animal to be unpredictable.
 To the best of my knowledge, this animal has not been exposed to and is free of any infectious or contagious disease.